Session Webhooks

 Notification payload fields

-The 6 fields explained in the following table are common to all session webhook notifications.
-They are the only fields included in SESSION_STARTED.
+The fields in the following table are common to all session webhook notifications (SESSION_STARTED, SESSION_PROGRESS, SESSION_FAILED, SESSION_SUCCEEDED, and SESSION_PENDING_REVIEW).
+They are the only fields included in SESSION_STARTED and SESSION_PROGRESS.

 | Field | Type | Description |